abhijitB3110/dieto-smart/README.md

 # dieto-smart

  A handy website for icmr calculation!

 ## TODOs:

-    1. convert and download excel
+1. add data in excel
-    2. Styling
+2. checkbox for downloading
+3. add information about the site